 “For a mere moment I have forsaken you, but with great mercies I will gather you.
 With a little wrath I hid my face from you for a moment, But with everlasting kindness I will have mercy on you.”

 “For the mountains shall be depart and the hills be removed, but my kindness shall not depart from you, nor shall my covenant of peace be removed.”

 I had my confirmation.
 Crying and ecstatic, I woke my husband up and explained how God had spoken to me.
 It was clear that we were to move forward with adoption.
 Grief had left me completely and I was overfilled with joy and excitement.
 I knew beyond a shadow of a doubt that God had a great plan for us.
 And as strange as it sounds, my infertility (which I once considered a curse), became a blessing.
 I came to know God in a more personal way.
 He became my comfort like never before.
 It is a feeling which I can only describe as a miracle.

 I am choosing to spare the details of the full adoption (we chose foster to adopt) for the sake of privacy.
 But you should know that in the end, God delivered on His promise: We not only adopted one child, but two biological siblings!
 We count ourselves blessed beyond belief.
 We know that these beautiful children of ours may have questions for us in the future, and we will answer them with as much honesty as we can.
-There may even come a time when they ask to look for their biological parents, and if that means looking into something like this DNA testing in El Paso to find out who they are, then we will support them in their decision.
 I’m sure there will come a time when they want to get answers and we will be there for them with whatever they need.
 Until then, we are just blessed to finally become parents, and I can’t wait for this new adventure.
 And we know God is not through with us yet, for he has still promised more…